-Conformance Evidence: Verbal descriptions of health and safety regional BMPs, visual confirmations of health and safety BMPs, Social Responsibility Policy, Safety tailgate trainings, Safety themed events
+Conformance Evidence: Verbal descriptions of health and safety regional BMPs, visual confirmations of health and safety BMPs, Social Responsibility Policy, Safety tailgate trainings, Safety themed events, Good Agricultural Practices documentation, injury incident reports, inspection reports

-Auditor notes: Labor has access to safety information and safety data sheets (SDS) information at any time for any product being applied.
+Auditor notes: Safety is a top priority in HNRG's culture.
+Labor has access to safety information and safety data sheets (SDS) information at any time for any product being applied.
 Managers inform neighbors of planned spraying and signage is placed in public entry and exit points.
 Area managers provide regional management's contact information to members of the public when requested.